Choose another country or region to see content specific to your location

 The current project aims to scope out opportunities for agriculture and energy nexus, which will help in increasing income and savings from agriculture and allied activities.
 The study aims to explore opportunities to integrate renewable energy sources in the existing energy mix (both grid-connected and off-grid), which can help in enhancing livelihood opportunities.
 The renewable energy sources to be studied will cater to both thermal and electrical applications for direct and indirect use for agricultural purposes.

-The CT-OVC programme is implemented by the Ministry of East African Community, Labour and Social Protection (MEACLSP) and is funded by the Government of Kenya (GoK), UNICEF, The World Bank, DFID and SIDA.
-IPE Global is contributing to the monitoring and evaluation framework including an endline survey for an impact evaluation on the Cash Transfer for Orphans and Vulnerable Children (CT-OVC) programme in Kenya.
-A baseline survey was conducted in 2012 and this endline survey, conducted by IPE Global will be the final round of survey data collection expected as part of this impact evaluation.
+IPE Global contributed to the monitoring and evaluation framework including an end-line survey for an impact evaluation on the Cash Transfer for Orphans and Vulnerable Children (CT-OVC) programme in Kenya.
+A baseline survey was conducted in 2012 and this end-line survey, conducted by IPE was the final round of survey data collection expected as part of this impact evaluation.